Nuremberg Airport: Terminal

 On 25 January 2007 the newest addition, the Transfer-Control-Terminal (TCT) was opened.
 It not only serves as a capacity extension but it also allows for new legislation concerning security measures: since EU Regulation 2320/2002 airports have to make sure that non-EU passengers are controlled before continuing their trip to countries of the European Union and don't get mixed up with passengers who have already been checked.
-There is a second security control for the stricter security procedures for flights to Israel inside the TCT when flights to Israel operate.
+There is a second security control for the stricter security procedures for flights to Israel (if and when they operate) inside the TCT.

+The airport has an airport lounge branded "Dürer Lounge" which can be accessed with tickets of a high enough travel class and for status customers of the frequent flyer programs of various airlines or by paying for a single access ticket.

+In the arrivals area, there are three luggage carousels which sometimes present a bottleneck during busy times when more than three flights land in quick succession or when unloading of one or more flights is delayed for whatever reason.
+Plans to expand the capacity of the baggage claim have thus far (as of September 2023) not come to fruition.

+In late 2023, the airport announced a major overhaul of its shopping and gastronomical offer.
+The erstwhile 650 sqm airside shopping, duty free and food court area is to be expanded to 1200 sqm.
+A joint venture with Smartseller GmbH & Co KG (owned to equal parts by the airport and Smartseller) was set up to manage the transition and operate the new business.